Paap: Release

 The film became the first Bollywood film to be premiered at Karachi International Film Festival (KARA) on 20 December 2003.
 It was commercially released on 30 January 2004.

 Music

 The film's music was by Anu Malik, Shahi, Ali Azmat, with several instrumental tracks by Music Mashrooms.
 The soundtrack featured several instrumental pieces as well as song, notably the hit songs Garaj Baras by Ali Azmat, the lead vocalist of the Pakistani band, Junoon and noted Sufi singer also from Pakistan, Rahat Fateh Ali Khan's, Laagi Tumse Mann Ki Lagan, which also marked his debut as a Bollywood playback singer.
 The songs have been written by Sayeed Quadri, Sabir Zafar, Ali Azmat, Amjad Aslam Amjad.
+Anuradha Paudwal was nominated for Producers Guild Film Award for Best Female Playback Singer for the song "Intezaar".